2006 Dutch municipal elections: Aftermath

-VVD parliamentary group leader Jozias van Aartsen announced that since his party lost votes, while he had had high hopes to gain some (overall outcome for the VVD was less than 14% this time), he will retire from the leadership.
-He will remain in the House of Representatives.
+VVD parliamentary leader Jozias van Aartsen announced that since his party lost votes, while he had had high hopes to gain some (overall outcome for the VVD was less than 14% this time), he would retire from the leadership.
+He would remain in the House of Representatives.
 Former party leader Hans Wiegel, who had hinted at returning to lead the party in the next general election announced he would not seek a return to politics.
 A likely candidate to succeed van Aartsen as political leader is Mark Rutte, the current staatssecretaris for higher education and science.
 He is seen as a representative for the more left-wing ('social liberal') side of VDD (although he himself denies this), illustrated by the fact that he does not wear a necktie, which, he says, illustrates that the VVD is for all people, not just an elite group.

-For CDA an important part of the campaign was that regional and national politics are two separate things.
-For this reason, premier Balkenende did not participate (much) in the campaign and declared after the elections that the CDA would not change its national policy.
+For the Christian Democratic Appeal an important part of the campaign was that regional and national politics are two separate things.
+For this reason, prime minister Balkenende did not participate (much) in the campaign and declared after the elections that the CDA would not change its national policy.

-D66 fractievoorzitter Lousewies van der Laan remarked that this was the tenth election in a row (over 12 years) that D66 lost seats and that this time they would not seek the cause in external factors but within the party itself.
-People no longer know what D66 stands for.
+D66 parliamentary leader Lousewies van der Laan remarked that this was the tenth election in a row (over 12 years) that D66 lost seats and that this time they would not seek the cause in external factors but within the party itself.
+People no longer knew what D66 stands for.
 An example was the wavering stance of D66 on the Afghanistan mission debates in December and January, first opposing it and then going along with it.